-Type of organisation Type of Activity RTD Demonstration Other (including management) Industry (other than SME) CP: max.
+Type of organisation Type of Activity RTD Demonstration Other (including management) 16 Industry (other than SME) CP: max.
 50% CP: max.
 50% CP: max.
 100% CSA: max.
 100% SME CP: max.
 75% CP: max.
 50% CP: max.
 100% CSA: max.
 100% Non-profit public-bodies, universities & higher education establishments, non-profit Research organisations CP: max.
 75% CP: max.
 50% CP: max.
 100% CSA: max.
 100%

+Funding schemes:

-Funding schemes: CP: Collaborative project CSA: Coordination and Support Action
+CP: Collaborative project

+CSA: Coordination and Support Action

-2. The FCH JU will apply a correction factor (reduction) to ensure the matching obligation.
+2. The FCH JU will apply a correction factor (reduction) to ensure the matching obligation17.
 Experience from the previous FCH JU Calls for proposals showed that these decreases might be substantial, depending on the type of activity (Research, Demonstration, Other) and type of participants (SME, university, etc.) in the proposals

-&lt;sup>16 "Other" activities refer to management activities, training, coordination, networking and dissemination (including publications).
+15 Article 12(3) of the statutes of the FCH JU provides: The operational costs of the FCH Joint Undertaking shall be covered through the financial contribution of the Union, and through in-kind contributions from the legal entities participating in the activities.
+The contribution from the participating legal entities shall at least match the financial contribution of the Union.16 "Other" activities refer to management activities, training, coordination, networking and dissemination (including publications).
 It also includes coordination and support activities in case of CSA.
 Please note that scientific coordination is not considered to be a management activity.

-&lt;sup>17 Article 15(3) of the statutes of the FCH JU provides: "in case lower levels of funding will be necessary to comply with the matching principles referred to in Article 12(3), the decreases shall be fair and balanced proportionally with the above mentioned upper funding limits of the Rules of Participation of the Seventh Framework Programme for all categories of participants in each individual project."
+17 Article 15(3) of the statutes of the FCH JU provides: "in case lower levels of funding will be necessary to comply with the matching principles referred to in Article 12(3), the decreases shall be fair and balanced proportionally with the above mentioned upper funding limits of the Rules of Participation of the Seventh Framework Programme for all categories of participants in each individual project."